jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 4. The `declval` and `decltype` keywords
 5. Lambda functions

-while we do not use the following features:
+while they do not use the following features:

 1. Marking virtual functions as `override`
 2. Some features of the `type_traits` header, such as `std::is_trivially_copyable`